Skip to main content

 Department of Defense The Secretary of Defense should ensure that the DOD CIO, Commander of CYBERCOM, and Commander of JFHQ-DODIN include in new guidance on incident reporting include detailed procedures for identifying, reporting, and notifying leadership of critical cyber incidents.
 (Recommendation 3)

 DOD concurred with the recommendation.
 On August 9, 2023, DOD CIO issued DOD Instruction 8530.CE "Cyber Incident Response" which clarifies policy, responsibilities, and procedures for the DOD cyber incident response.
 USCYBERCOM plans to update its instruction/Manual to supplement CJCSM 6510.01B by providing operational guidance for cyberspace incident reporting of activities on the DOD IN and assist with reforming enterprise-wide strategies, and processes for reporting cyber incidents and events (e.g., summaries, major cyber incidents, trends, enterprise-wide issues).
-Estimated completion date for the manual is 12/31/24.
-As of May 2024, this recommendation continues to remain open.
-We will provide an update when we determine what actions DOD has taken to address this recommendation.
+Estimated completion date for the manual is 06/20/2025.
+We will continue to monitor DOD's efforts.

 Department of Defense The Secretary of Defense should ensure that the Commander of CYBERCOM—in coordination with DOD CIO and Directors of DC3 and DCSA—examines whether information on DIB-related cyber incidents handled by CSSPs is relevant to the missions of other DOD components, including DC3 and DCSA, and identifies when and with whom such information should be shared.
 (Recommendation 4)